iexcloud/docs/source/getting-started/writing-and-fetching-a-record.md

     ![](./writing-and-fetching-a-record/write-fetch-record-schema.png)

-    Click **Create dataset** when you're done specifying the dataset.
-The dataset ID confirmation dialog appears.
+1. Click **Create dataset** when you're done specifying the dataset.

-1. **Create dataset now** to create the dataset.
 The dataset overview appears with zero rows.

 Your dataset is ready for data.